18 June - 13 July 2017This project gathers several young people who participated in previous Brave Kids editions.

 2016 pilot editon participants: Derrick and Mercy from Uganda, Mili from Norway, Khawa from Chechnya, Pema from Nepalu, Adam from Izrael and Ola from Poland.

-We will invite 8 young people aged 17-23 from different countries to take part in Brave Youth from 17.06.2017 till 14.07.2017.
+In 2017 we invited 4 young people between 17-23 years old, from different countries, to take part in our Brave Youth Project from 17.06.2017 till 14.07.2017.

-- are 18-23 years old
+- being 18-23 years old

-- participated in Brave Kids (2009 - 2016)
+- having participated in Brave Kids previous edition

-- have good English skills
+- good English skills